 High and vaulted ceilings are definitely a popular design in our homes and buildings.
-They give the room a much more open feeling and lend well to a more "grand" looking room as well.
-Typically, there are large windows at the peak or skylights too that give that open air feel and let in a nice amount of natural light which is always a welcome benefit.
+They give the room a much more open feeling and lend to a grand- looking room.
+Typically, there are large windows at the peak or skylights that give that open-air feel and let in a nice amount of natural light, which is always a welcome benefit.
 The question that is commonly asked among those who have this gorgeous design though is, "How do I control the temperature of this room better?"

-Well I'm glad you asked.
-There are a few tips that can be offered to help with this and a bit of information that you may want to consider if you are building your home and have vaulted ceilings in your design.
-During construction is the best time to "nip this in the bud" but there are also things that can be done for those who are beyond that.
+Well, I'm glad you asked.
+There are a few tips that I can offer to help with this and a bit of information that you may want to consider if you are building your home and have vaulted ceilings in your design.
+During construction is the best time to "nip this in the bud," but there are also things that can be done for those who are beyond that stage.

 Use Your Furnace Fan to Help Heat and Cool Your Home More Evenly

-In today's world where energy conservation is more and more considered, we still run 4 or 5 fans throughout the house to move air when we have one fan that can move air in every room and will end up using less electricity.
+In today's world where energy conservation is more and more considered, we still run four or five fans throughout the house to move air when we have one fan that can move air in every room and will end up using less electricity.
 This is the fan on our furnace.